Living on the EDGE of Cyber Security: Big Data and Security

-The STG WW Industry Marketing Interns have recently returned from IBM Edge2013 in Las Vegas, Nevada and though we gained some great knowledge, it feels good to be back in our basement in building 4 of the Somers, NY location.
+The IBM Systems and Technology Industry Marketing Interns have recently returned from IBM Edge2013 in Las Vegas, Nevada and though we gained some great knowledge, it feels good to be back in our basement in building 4 of the Somers, NY location.
 I want to start this off by letting you all know that I will be breaking Las Vegas’ number one rule.
 Not everything that happens in Vegas, stays in Vegas.

 A common theme at Edge was Big Data and Analytics, topics that caught my interest but not for the reasons that many of you might think.
 Though these are huge buzz words when it comes to marketing, many people don’t consider the importance of cyber security and how analytics can have an impact.
 Here is an eye popping fact for you to consider, “556 million consumer cyber crimes in 2011 or 18 adults became a victim every second.”
 This is not just a serious issue for the everyday consumer though, companies must be vigilant in their effort to prevent cyber security breaches as well.